 - Ready: https://www.ready.gov/

-- Ionia ISD for a list of Ionia County schools for curbside lunches: http://www.ioniaisd.org/covid19help/fbclid=IwAR3VLmXUUb2qw2df2C1nZ9CJfrzrQ5hQsFNqeJqNLfbyv6mqemRbMk7Xh_E
+- Ionia ISD for a list of Ionia County schools for resources: http://www.ioniaisd.org/covid19help/fbclid=IwAR3VLmXUUb2qw2df2C1nZ9CJfrzrQ5hQsFNqeJqNLfbyv6mqemRbMk7Xh_E

-- Montcalm ISD for a list of Montcalm County schools for curbside lunches: https://www.maisd.com/about/school-closing-information-and-resources/
+- Montcalm ISD for a list of Montcalm County schools for resources: https://www.maisd.com/about/school-closing-information-and-resources/

 - National Women’s Law Center: COVID-19 “Recovery Rebates” Fact Sheet

 - Washington Post: “Recovery Rebates” aka stimulus cash support payments calculator and FAQ

 - Resources to support people experiencing homelessness

 - For those who are having a hard time finding hand sanitizer and or clean up wipes with bleach the below information provides ways to make your own sanitizing solution.
 Add lemon juice for a better smell.
 I added the solution to a pack of baby wipes for easier use.